Corporate Services Contact Us

 Fugitive Economic Offenders Act, 2018 (FEOA)

 Territorial jurisdiction is a fine escape for offenders who leave the country and start afresh in a foreign land.
 However, FEOA is a daunting law for such economic offenders.
-In such cases, the Directorate of Enforcement is empowered to attach and also provide for confiscation of properties to the Central Government.
+In such cases, the Directorate of Enforcement is empowered to attach and also provide for the confiscation of properties to the Central Government.

 Conservation of Foreign Exchange and Prevention of Smuggling Activities Act, 1974 (COFEPOSA)